• Skip to primary navigation

 We learned receptive field is the proper tool to understand what the network ‘sees’ and analyze to predict the answer, whereas the scaled response map is only a rough approximation of it.

-Several readers of the PyTorch blog requested a similar post using Tensorflow / Keras.
+Several readers of the PyTorch post requested a similar post using Tensorflow / Keras.
 So by popular demand, we are going to solve the same problem using TensorFlow, paying attention to the TF task implementation part.

 In this post we are going to solve the same problem using TensorFlow, paying attention to the TF task implementation part.